dtylman/gitmoo-goog/README.md

 On Linux, running the following is a good practice:

 ```
-$ ./gitmoo-goog -folder archive -logfile gitmoo.log -loop -throttle 45 &
+$ ./gitmoo-goog -folder archive -logfile gitmoo.log -use-file-name -include-exif -loop -throttle 45 &
 ```

 This will start the process in background, making an API call every 45 seconds, looping forever on all items and saving them to `{pwd}/archive`.
+All images will be downloaded with a filename and metadata as close to original as Google offers through the api.

 Logfile will be saved as `gitmoo.log`.